mendix/docs/content/howto/build-hololens.md

 * The Mendix HoloLens app (the *.msixbundle* file specifically)
 * A Windows device running Windows 10 with the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) installed
 * Consult the Microsoft [Gestures](https://docs.microsoft.com/en-us/windows/mixed-reality/gestures) documentation to familiarize yourself with HoloLens gesture terms
-* A Microsoft HoloLens (version 10.0.17763.502) on the same WiFi network as your Mendix project
+* A Microsoft HoloLens (version 10.0.17763.502) connected to the same WiFi network as your Mendix project
-* Ensure you have the correct credentials for your HoloLens’ account (lacking correct credentials can lock you out of your device, forcing a factory reset)
+* Ensure you have the correct credentials for your HoloLens account (lacking correct credentials can lock you out of your device, forcing a factory reset)
-* Ensure the Mendix project on your computer is reachable through IP on other devices in the same network
+* Ensure your computer's Mendix project can be reached through IP on other devices on the same network

 ### 2.1 Current Limitations of This Technology